EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/test_plan.md

   200 Successful Access Token Request

-## Test Case 20: Retrieve access token with invalid apiInvokerId
+## Test Case 20: Retrieve access token by AEF

-  This test case will check that an API Invoker cannot retrieve a security access token without valid apiInvokerId
+  This test case will check that an API Exposure Function cannot retrieve a security access token

 * Pre-Conditions: